GispoCoding/geoviz-notebooks/README.md

 Once you have all the datasets imported for your desired city/cities, it is time to calculate the desired combination index on the H3 hex grid.

 The index is calculated by the [export notebook](notebooks/export.ipynb).
+The notebook is available at localhost:8888/tree/notebooks/export.ipynb .

 Open the notebook to adjust
 - the datasets you wish to include
 - the column/sum/mean value you wish to use from each dataset
 - the weight of each dataset in the result map